“If music be the food of love, play on.” – William Shakespeare

 JOHN PENNINGTON, timpani

-Pennington is an educator, composer, performer, author, producer and conductor.
+Pennington is an educator, composer, performer, author, producer, and conductor.
 He is currently a Professor of Music at Augustana College.
 He holds degrees from the University of Michigan, the University of Arizona, and Arizona State University.
-Pennington is the associate principal timpanist with the South Dakota Symphony and is currently a Cultural Envoy for the State Department in the Middle East.
-With performances on four continents and over twenty-five states he has performed on Prairie Home Companion and has been a featured performer at four Percussive Arts Society international conventions.
+Pennington is the associate principal timpani with the South Dakota Symphony and is currently a Cultural Envoy for the State Department in the Middle East.
+With performances on four continents and over twenty-five states, he has performed on Prairie Home Companion and has been a featured performer at four Percussive Arts Society international conventions.

 MARC REED, trumpet

 Reed is currently Associate Professor of Trumpet and Music Department Chair at Fort Lewis College.
 He is the principal trumpet of the San Juan Symphony Orchestra and solo cornet of the Great Western Rocky Mountain Brass Band.
 He is a member of the Artist Faculty at the National Trumpet Competition, and is an Artist/Clinician for the Bach Trumpet Division of the Conn-Selmer Corporation.
 Reed is the column editor of the International Trumpet Guild Journal’s “Trumpet in the Wind” band column and is a contributor to the ITG Journal’s Recording Review and Book Review staffs.
 Reed holds a Doctor of Musical Arts in Trumpet Performance and Brass Pedagogy from the University of North Texas, Master of Music in Trumpet Performance from The University of North Texas, and bachelor’s degrees in both music education and trumpet performance from Drake University.